Hudson Ranch Gourd Alley Napa, Carneros

 Hudson Ranch Ladybug Vineyard Napa, Carneros

-“All of our farming decisions are made through the lens of the environmental stewardship and social responsibility,” Lee observes “We have to pass the land on to the next generation in better condition and consider the obligation we have to our employees to not ask our employees to do anything we would not be willing to do ourselves, to provide a living wage, to give them the respect they deserve, affordable health care, housing, and opportunities for their children.
+“All of our farming decisions are made through the lens of environmental stewardship and social responsibility,” Lee observes.
+“We have to pass the land on to the next generation in better condition and consider the obligation we have to our employees to not ask our employees to do anything we would not be willing to do ourselves, to provide a living wage, to give them the respect they deserve, affordable health care, housing, and opportunities for their children.
 It’s sometimes tiring and other times exhilarating but always fulfilling.”

 Dawn at Lucille’s on the Alexander Road

 Chardonnay (90); Merlot (30);

 Cabernet Sauvignon (9); Grenache (35);

 Sauvignon Blanc (26); Friulano (4);

 Every year it takes 220 hours of human labor to work an acre of our vineyards.
 At Hudson Vineyards we have a full-time crew of sixteen.
 These sixteen people are integral to our operation — they are our literal backbone — and it is because of their highly-skilled work that our wines have the quality of flavor we have come to expect from our distinctive Napa Valley terroir.

 In the fall, after harvest, the most sleepless time of year for any viticulturist, the annual work cycle at Hudson Vineyards begins.
 There are all kinds of things to take care of: cultivating, composting, ripping, seeding, pruning and tying–the list goes on and on.
 But it’s the assiduous grooming of the vines that distinguishes what we do at Hudson Vineyards.